Services Available at Complete Health of Lawrenceville

 Joint dysfunction is the condition most often treated at our offices, and we are specially trained to treat joint disorders.
 Joint or articular problems are caused by osteoarthitis (degenerative joint disease), subluxations, sprains, intervertebral disc problems, and various abnormal changes in the curve of the spine.
 Joints that are aligned improperly or are impaired will begin to degenerate rapidly if not attended to promptly and properly.
 Adjustment procedures, physical therapy, and rehabilitation exercises are very effective in treating joint disorders.
 As with all conditions we treat, we will be happy to refer you to another health-care provider if you are not a candidate for chiropractic.

 Neurological conditions such as headaches, neuritis (inflammation of any part of a nerve, other than the nerve root), and radiculitis (inflammation of a nerve root as it exits the spine) are the most commonly treated neurological cases in the chiropractic profession.
 Radiculitis is a common source of shoulder, arm and hand pain.
 With neuritis, patients sometimes experience sensations called paresthesias (feelings of tingling, hot spots, cold spots, crawling sensations, stinging, and burning).
 Loss of equilibrium/vertigo is also a condition sometimes treated by our office.
 Because neurological problems can be extremely serious and even life-threatening, these situations often call for a referral or co-management with other health-care professionals.
+Complete Health works closely with other physicians in the area to provide wholesome care to every patient, finding the root of the issue and working together to resolve it.

 Osteoarthritis is the degeneration of the cartilage and bones of joints caused by "wear-and-tear" processes.
 It is often associated with degenerative changes in the disc and results in friction between adjacent vertebrae.
 The friction causes a strain as well as a loss of motion in the facets (gliding joints) of the spine.
 If these joints are exposed to continued trauma such as strenuous exercise, weakened muscles, and the inevitable factors of aging and heredity, the results can be severe low-back and/or leg pain.
 While chiropractic cannot halt the process of osteoarthritis, we can improve the quality of life while living with the disease.
 If you're suffering from osteoarthritis, your spine is usually less flexible; therefore, it becomes more vulnerable to injury.
 Under our care, your treatment may include spinal adjustments, physical therapy, and stretching and strengthening exercises.
 We can also recommend natural, drug-free ways to control your pain and discomfort.